coppit/docker-filebot/README.md

 Edit this file, customizing how you want FileBot to run.
 For example, you might want to change the file rename formatting.
 Then restart the container.

-While editing and testing your filebot.sh, keep in mind that by default FileBot (actually AMC) will not re-process files.
+While editing and testing your filebot.sh, keep in mind that FileBot (actually AMC) will not re-process files.
 Delete amc-exclude-list.txt in your config directory, then write a file into the input directory to get FileBot to re-process your files.

 After you gain confidence in how the container is running, you may want to change the action from "copy" to "rename".
 FileBot will move the files from the input to the output directory, then clean up any "leftover junk" in the input